geekcafe/GeekCafe.PiranhaCMS.ErrorRouting/readme.md

 # Create a 404 page in the Piranha CMS

-1. Add a new page/folder named errors
+1. Add a new page/folder named `errors`
-2. Add a sub page named 404 so that the path/slug errors/404
+2. Add a sub page named 404 so that the path/slug is: `errors/404`

 attempt to goto an invalid page eg. on mine try: